-This is experience is about savoring flavors and understanding texture.
-An educational, adults-only journey through sub zero temperatures is a permanent feature and one of a kind in Canada.
+This is experience is about savoring flavors; an educational, adults-only journey through sub zero temperatures is a permanent feature and one of a kind for British Columbia.

-The Ketel One Ice Room is located just beside Barefoot Bistro, so you needn’t worry about wandering too far for your food.
-As you step inside Barefoot Bistro, you are greeted with a smile and the soft melodies playing from the piano adds to that ultimate classically classy vibe.
+Next door, as you step inside Barefoot Bistro, you are greeted with a smiles from the well-dressed waiters, whilst the soft melodies playing from the near by piano adds to that ultimate classically vibe.

-Neatly polished wooden panels provide the multi cultural art work the perfect backdrop to showcase themselves.
-The décor seems to have a story of it’s own; embodying all the warmth of back country cabin yet still chic enough to make you feel under dressed in a ball gown.
+The décor seems to have a story of it’s own; embodying all the warmth of back country cabins yet still embracing all the elegance of fine dining.

-The French influence that acts as the vein in Canadian culture still very much runs through modern Canadian cuisine which Executive Chef Melissa Craig’s has enhanced with her menu.
+The French influence that acts as the vein in Canadian culture still very much runs through modern Canadian cuisine, as Executive Chef Melissa Craig’s demonstrates with her menu.

 From Québec Foie Gras to duck confit, pork terrine and locally sourced seafood.
-The menu changes with the seasons however featuring the ever present favorites like truffle fries and of course, oysters.
+The menu changes with the seasons, always featuring the top local favorites like truffle fries and of course, oysters.

 Nitro ice cream.

-The liquid nitrogen is poured into a large bowl filled with fatty, flavorsome cream.
+The liquid nitrogen is poured into a large bowl filled with thick cream.

-Like simple wizardry, he’ll whisk about engulfing the floors around you in the smoky steam of liquid nitrogen.
+Like simple wizardry, as whisked the floors around you are engulfed in a smoky like haze of liquid nitrogen.

-Freshly made ice cream is accompanied with all the best sundae delights; silky rich dark chocolate and thick salty caramel sauce, matched with an array of tiny marshmallows and chocolate covered sprinkles is a fantastic celebration of adulating at its finest.
+The freshly made ice cream is accompanied with all the best sundae delights; silky rich dark chocolate and thick salty caramel sauce, an array of tiny marshmallows and chocolate covered sprinkles is a fantastic celebration of adulating at its finest.